Samuel Colt: Legacy

 Colt felt that bad press was just as important as good press, provided that his name and his revolvers received mention.
 When he opened the London armory, he posted a 14-foot sign on the roof across from Parliament reading: "Colonel Colt's Pistol Factory" as a publicity stunt, which created a stir in the British press.
 Eventually the British government forced him to take the sign down.
 Colt historian Herbert Houze wrote that Colt championed the concept of modernism before the word was coined, pioneered the use of celebrity endorsements to promote his products, introduced the phrase "new and improved" to advertising, and demonstrated the commercial value of brand awareness—as a word for "revolver" in French is le colt.
 Barbara M. Tucker, professor of history and director of the Center for Connecticut Studies at Eastern Connecticut State University, wrote that Colt's marketing techniques transformed the firearm from a utilitarian object into a symbol of American identity.
-Tucker added that Colt associated his revolvers with American patriotism, freedom, and individualism while asserting America's technological supremacy over Europe's.
+Tucker added that Colt associated his revolvers with American patriotism, freedom, and individualism while asserting America's technological supremacy over Europe.

 In 1867 Colt's widow Elizabeth had an Episcopal church designed by Edward Tuckerman Potter built as a memorial to him and the three children they lost.
 The church's architecture contains guns and gun-smithing tools sculpted in marble to commemorate Colt's life as an arms maker.
 In 1896, a parish house was built on the site as a memorial to their son, Caldwell, who died in 1894.
 In 1975, the Church of the Good Shepherd and Parish House was listed in the National Register of Historic Places.